atlopes/csv/pem.md

 External:

 #### `Import (Filename[, CursorName[, Database]]) AS Integer`
 Imports a CSV file into a cursor (name comes from `m.Filename` if `m.CursorName` is not given), or into a new table of a `m.Database`.
-If no `m.CursorName`is given and `WorkArea` is not empty, the data is appended to the cursor referenced by `WorkArea`.
+If no `m.CursorName`is given and `WorkArea` is not empty, the data is appended to the cursor referenced by `WorkArea` (that is, set `WorkArea` to enter append mode).
 Returns 0 if successful, -1 if the file could not be located, or > 0 for a VFP error number.

 #### `Export (Filename[, AllRecords[, Append]]) AS Integer`
 Exports a cursor to a CSV file.
-If `WorkArea` is not empty, the data is exported from the current work area.
+If `This.WorkArea` is empty, the data is exported from the current work area.
 If `m.AllRecords` is .T., all records from the cursor are exported, otherwise export starts at the current record position.
 If `m.Append` is .T., exported data is appended to the CSV file (otherwise, the file is overwritten).
-Returns 0 if successful, -1 if the file could not be located, or > 0 for a VFP error number.
+Returns 0 if successful, -1 if the file could not be opened for writing, or > 0 for a VFP error number.

 #### `ProcessStep (Phase, Done, ToDo)`
-Event issued when the importer goes to another step (`m.Phase` can be 0 for CVS file reading, 1 for data type checking, and 2 for cursor filling).
+Event issued when the importer goes to another step (`m.Phase` can be 0 for CSV file reading, 1 for data type checking, and 2 for cursor filling).

 #### `ScanDate (Source[, IsTime]) AS DateOrDatetime`
 Scans a formatted date (or datetime) `m.Source`.
 Returns .NULL. if `m.Source` does not match the date patterns.